New York, New York

 “Mary from New York, New York.”

 She shot out the city’s name in its brusque, nasal accent and added, “She’s going to fly from Ramses to the local town.
 For security, they won’t let her fly directly into the base.”

 She continued, “In this country, women doctors generally take care of women.
 It’s one of the reasons they recruited me.
 But isn’t it odd though that Mary’s in her 70s, and I’m a pediatrician by training?”

 She paused.
 “I didn’t get a detailed job description for my work here in Saburia…still the one year contract pays as much as working for three years back home.
 For one thing, I don’t need malpractice insurance.”

 “Children get cancer too,” he said.
 “Maybe Soria plans to include pediatric cancer patients.”

 Outside the truck window, dust rose up off the road beside them.
-Next to Campbell, Elise was enthralled with the endless desert view on her side.
+She appeared enthralled with the endless desert view on her side.
 Had she noticed that three minute time discrepancy when their plane descended a short while back?

-He was about to ask her when Elise let out a scream and clapped her hand to her mouth.
-Campbell leaned over her to the window and then the rear windshield.
+He was about to ask her when she let out a scream and clapped her hand to her mouth.
+He leaned over her to the window and then the rear windshield.
 In the receding view of the roadside before the curtain of dust closed over it, he saw a small body and its shroud of flies in the dirt.
 The driver did not slow down.